 Console Environmental Criteria

 Control room operators often require their own console and personal environmental control system.
-Connected to ergonomics, environmental controls are also an important factor to each operator’s outcome.
+Connected to ergonomics, environmental controls are also an important factor in each operator’s outcome.
 Individual controls for things such as heating and cooling contribute to their comfort and work behavior.
 With each operator different from the next, flexible, adaptable individual controls make the difference in performance.
 Office furniture does not provide such required options.

-Did you miss Part one?
+Did you miss Part One?
 Read it here.